Director of the Department of Tactical Momentum

 34 — The “Screw It, I’m Doing It” Detonation

-A single spark of bravery lights a chain reaction.
+A single spark of bravery triggers a chain reaction.
+Everything changes before doubt can file an objection.

 35 — The Kinetic Epiphany